LLNL/serac/src/docs/sphinx/user_guide/simple_conduction_tutorial.rst

 Using Lua
 """""""""

-Once the configuration options are deserialized from Inlet, we can use them to construct the ``ThermalConduction``
+Once the configuration options are read from Inlet, we can use them to construct the ``ThermalConduction``
 object:

 .. literalinclude:: ../../../../examples/simple_conduction/with_input_file.cpp